-Issue 9: The Removal of Conservation Area Designation on Chapel Street

-Several comments were received which opposed or questioned the proposed removal of conservation area designation on Chapel Street.
-Whilst there are some older properties on Chapel Street which have modest local interest for their association with the railway, they have been so altered over the years, through extensions, rendering, porches and uPVC windows, that their architectural interest has been substantially eroded.
+Issue 9: The Removal of Conservation Area Designation on Chapel Street years, through extensions, rendering, porches and uPVC windows, that their architectural interest has been substantially eroded.
 In this regard, it is important to note that some development within or adjoining conservation areas that could be considered detrimental to their character and appearance may not require planning permission.
 Such development can erode the character and appearance of a conservation area through incremental change.